Japan in October 2025: Weather & Fall Foliage in Autumn

 Ibaraki Kochia Festival, Ibaraki

-From late September to October in Mirahashi Hill of Hitachi Seaside Park, thousands of kochia (summer cypress) bushes turning from lush green to brilliant red.
+From late September to October (to be determined) in Mirahashi Hill of Hitachi Seaside Park, thousands of kochia (summer cypress) bushes turn from lush green to brilliant red.
 You can enjoy strolling through vibrant fields of red and pink kochia bushes, surrounded by stunning autumn flowers like cosmos and sunflowers.
 It is convenient to do a day excursion to the park from central Tokyo.

 Tokyo Ramen Festival, Tokyo

-The Tokyo Ramen Festival (24th October - 4th November, 2024) is set to be a culinary delight.
+The Tokyo Ramen Festival from late October to early November (to be determined) is set to be a culinary delight.
 Held in Komazawa Olympic Park, features almost 40 renowned vendors showcasing their unique and flavorful creations.
 With a diverse range of broths, noodles, and toppings, you can indulge in a variety of unique dishes from top chefs across Japan, each representing regional flavors and innovative recipes.

 Book Early